Gwenbleidd32/Manual-k8-logging-solution/README.md

-# Manual Cluster API Server Auditing
+# Manual Cluster API Server Logging for Audits

 This document was created to outline effective an deployment template for logging activity within a manual provisioned Kubernetes cluster.
 As highlighted in the OWASP Top 10, establishing a robust and efficient logging system is essential for auditing events and communications across containerized deployments.